samsch/basic-react/README.md

 To make changes, run `npm install`, then you can run `npm run dev` to set Webpack to watch for changes and build with sourcemaps, or `npm run build` to build with uglify (and no sourcemaps).
 The build script includes the proper configuration to put React into production mode, so code built with `npm run build` is production ready.
 React will not display warnings, and errors will not have the helpful messages like they do in dev mode.
 This is what you want for production.

-You can read how to setup this project in my [Getting started with React guide](https://samuelscheiderich.com/2016/07/04/Getting-started-with-React/).
+Normally you can read how to setup this project in my [Getting started with React guide](https://samuelscheiderich.com/2016/07/04/Getting-started-with-React/).
+However, while this repo has been updated to Webpack Version 2, I haven't gotten to update the guide yet.
+Check back soon!

 ## Easy server
 If you don't have a server setup, you can use http-server from npm.
 Install globally with `$ npm install http-server -g`, then run `$ http-server public/` from the project root.
 You can then view the example app by navigating to `http://localhost:8080` in your browser.